-This course describes the role of the educational leader in the school as one who creates a vision of an educationally better culture in the school and then plans and organizes times and resources to communicate the vision to teachers, students, parents and community members.
-This course will examine leadership challenges, responsibilities and leadership styles.
+This course describes the role of the educational leader, specifically the principal, in the school as one who creates a vision of an educationally better culture in the school and then plans and organizes times and resources to communicate the vision to teachers, students, parents and community members.
+This course will examine leadership challenges, responsibilities and leadership styles, and will incorporate team-building and collaboration skills.
+Included will be the role of the principal in special education and technology.